- 9 Things To Do When Your Female Dog Is In The Heat

 Make sure you don’t let your male dog off his leash when he is anywhere near a female dog in heat.
 The leash will let you have a better grab of them in any sudden aggressive, unwanted situation.

 Should You Spay Or Neuter Your Dog?

 For both female and male dogs, spaying or neutering can bring multiple benefits.

-If you don’t want your little girl to get pregnant with a litter of pups, consider spaying or neutering her.
+If you don’t want your little girl to get pregnant, consider spaying or neutering her.
 Spaying or neutering a female dog will reward you with less heat cycle mess as well.
 The aggressive behavior of your dog during heat cycles will also decrease over time after spaying or neutering.